 (1) Zhang JH, Chung TD, Oldenburg KR, A Simple Statistical Parameter for Use in Evaluation and Validation of High Throughput Screening Assays.
 J Biomol Screen.
 1999;4(2):67-73.

-[Major rewrite Sept.
-2010 to include figure and better explain the calculations.]
+[This page was rewritten in Sept.
+2010 to include the figure and to better explain the calculations.]

 Keywords: high-throughput screening HTS